dwyl/learn-alpine.js/drag-and-drop.md

   }
 })
 ```

-We compare the selected item position in the list with the "over" item
+We compare the selected item position
+in the list with the "over" `item`
-and use `insertBefore` js function to add our item at the correct DOM place.
+and use `insertBefore` `JS` function to add our `item` at the correct DOM place.

 You should now be able to see on different clients the selected item
 moved into the list during the drag and drop.
 However we haven't updated the
 indexes of the items yet.

-We want to send a new event when the `dragend` is emitted:
+We want to send a new event when the **`dragend`** event is emitted:

 ```heex
 <tr